Sell them what you want, not what they need.

 In the original case above, where the individual is paying $101 per month for a $100,000 universal life policy, I was able to compare rates and see if they could even pay less than what they’re paying, in case they wanted to keep it.

-It turns out I found multiple carriers that were far less than the $101 per month they were paying.
+It turns out I found multiple carriers that were far less than the $101 per month they were paying, from the top life insurance companies in the United States.
 The best option I found was actually $40 a month cheaper than what they were paying, for a total savings of just under $500 per year.